-A study (2019) by two professors at Jawaharlal Nehru University based on the National Family Health Survey 2015-2016 (NFHS), found that 70.8% prevalence of substance abuse among northeastern men is 20 percentile points higher than the rest of India.
-The region accounts for 8% of India's total geographical area but 41 of the country's 272 districts vulnerable to drug addiction are in this region (northeast India).
-This addiction is leading to an alarming rise in HIV cases in the north-east-the trend of intravenous use of drugs among those between 15 and 20 years being the key factor.
-A report by the National AIDS Control Organisation in 2021 stated that AIDS-related mortality per 100,000 population in India was estimated to be the highest in Manipur (36.86), followed by Mizoram (28.34) and Nagaland (26.20).
+A study (2019) by two professors at Jawaharlal Nehru University, based on the National Family Health Survey (NFHS) 2015-2016, found that 70.8 percent prevalence of substance abuse among north-eastern men is 20 percentile points higher than the rest of India.
+The region accounts for 8 percent of India's total geographical area but 41 of the country's 272 districts vulnerable to drug addiction are in this region (northeast India).
+This addiction is leading to an alarming rise in HIV cases in the northeast-the trend of intravenous use of drugs among those between 15 and 20 years being the key factor.
+A report by the National AIDS Control Organisation in 2021 stated that AIDS-related mortality per 100,000 population in India was estimated to be the highest in Manipur (36.86 percent), followed by Mizoram (28.34 percent) and Nagaland (26.20 percent).

 At the root of this drug menace is the region's geographical proximity to Myanmar which, along with the Lao People's Democratic Republic (Laos) and Thailand, belongs to the Golden Triangle of the drug trade.
-Northeast India shares a 1,643 km border with Myanmar and is responsible for 95% of total opium production in the triangle.
-According to the US Drug Enforcement Administration, 80% of heroin production is in Southeast Asia, and 60 % is of the world's supply.
+Northeast India shares a 1,643 km border with Myanmar and is responsible for 95 percent of total opium production in the triangle.
+According to the US Drug Enforcement Administration, 80 percent of heroin production is in Southeast Asia, and 60 percent of the world's total supply.

-According to the International Narcotics Control Board and the UNODC, Myanmar is also one of Asia's main sources of illegal production of methamphetamine, or the "crazy drug" Yaba, (a powerful and addictive stimulant).
-Myanmar supplying opium has led to a massive prevalence of opioid use in Northeast India.
-In states like Arunachal Pradesh, Nagaland, and Mizoram, over 20% of the total population has used opioids at least once a year, as opposed to the national average of just over 2 % as per a 2019 report, 'Magnitude of Substance Use in India.'
+According to the International Narcotics Control Board and the UNODC, Myanmar is also one of Asia's main sources of illegal production of methamphetamine, or the "crazy drug" Yaba (a powerful and addictive stimulant).
+Myanmar's supply of opium has led to a massive prevalence of opioid use in Northeast India.
+In states like Arunachal Pradesh, Nagaland, and Mizoram, over 20 percent of the total population has used opioids at least once a year, as opposed to the national average of just over 2 percent as per a 2019 report, "Magnitude of Substance Use in India."